- NY Credits : 11.0

 - TX Credits : 11.0

-recognize the unique issues for governmental accounting and reporting,
+recognize the conceptual framework and unique issues for governmental accounting and reporting,

 explain the history of governmental accounting standard setting,